A uniform quantitative Manin-Mumford theorem for curves over function fields: Admissible metrics on the curve

 \section{Admissible metrics on the curve}

 In this section we recall Zhang's admissible pairing on curves introduced in \cite{Zha93}.
-We use the notation as in Theorem \ref{mainthm}, where we additionally assume that $X$ has semistable reduction over $B$ and that $X(K)$ is non-empty.
+Let $k$ be an algebraically closed field, $B$ any smooth projective curve over $k$, and $K=k(B)$ its function field.
+Moreover, let $X$ be a smooth projective geometrically connected curve of genus $g$ over $K$ having semistable reduction over $B$.